BasicPrimitives/javascript/samples/AdviserAndAssistantItemTypes.md

 ## Sub Adviser & Sub Assistant item types

 Sub Adviser & Sub Assistant item types are variations of regular Adviser & Assistant types.
-The only difference is they are shift down one level relative to their parents, so they are connected by their top side to the hierarchy.
+The only difference is that they have the connection line going from the top edge of the node, and they are shift down one level relative to their parents.

-Use `ItemConfig.adviserPlacementType` option to place them on the left or right side of parent's hierarchy as well.
+Use the `adviserPlacementType` option to place them on the parent's hierarchy's left or right side.

 [JavaScript](javascript.controls/CaseSubAdviserAndSubAssistantItemTypes.html)